 Support in creating a product from the awarded submissions

-This was after the awards, but we continued to support the process of the development of the products by having businesses visit the designers whose submissions were chosen.
-We provided support by facilitating partnerships between the designers and the local businessmen who incorporated different techniques, cultures, and backgrounds into managing the manufacturing costs and designs.
+After the awards concluded, we continued to support the product development process by having businesses visit the designers whose submissions had been chosen.
+We provided support by facilitating partnerships between the designers and the local businesses who sought to incorporate different techniques, cultures, and backgrounds into the process of managing the manufacturing costs and designs.

 To the USIO Design Project Website